strongdan/blog/_drafts/2017-11-08-Quandl-Data-API.md

 ```python
 quandl.ApiConfig.api_key = "YOURAPIKEY"
 ```
 For a full (searchable) list of data products Quandl offers, you can check [here](https://www.quandl.com/search?query=), but the [Data Organization page](https://docs.quandl.com/docs/data-organization) provides, shall we say, a bit more organized look at the available tables.
 You'll need to locate the Quandl code for the dataset you wish to retrieve via the API.
 For example, the currency exchange rate time series for the USA and Japan has a Quandl code of [CUR/JPY](https://www.quandl.com/data/CUR/JPY).
-You can download an entire time series data set using `quandl.bulkdownload("CUR/JPY")`, but there are also methods for retrieving data in a specified date range: `mydata = quandl.get("CUR/JPY", start_date="2016-06-15", end_date="2016-06-30")`.
-Printing mydata will return a table with the requested data:
+You can download an entire time series data set using `quandl.bulkdownload("CUR/JPY")`, but there are also methods for parsing data prior to retrieval.
+You can specify a date range using the _start_date_ and _end_date_ arguments: `mydata = quandl.get("CUR/JPY", start_date="2016-06-15", end_date="2016-06-30")`.
+Here is what the requested data looks like:

 ```
                   RATE